 Nuclear fission in water cooled reactors produces radioactive waste products that, absent fuel recycling, take hunderds of thousands of years to naturally decay.
 Safe long term storage of spent fission fuel requires dedicated vaults in stable hard rock mountains where there is certainty regarding long term exclusion of ground water.
-The amount of fission product nuclear waste and the waste toxicity lifetime can be reduced about 1000 fold by fission product extraction and fuel recycling.
+The amount of fission product nuclear waste and the waste toxicity lifetime can be reduced over 1000 fold by fission product extraction and fuel recycling.
 However, it is imperative to prevent diversion of fissionable material from fuel reprocessing into production of nuclear weapons.
-In this respect CANDU nuclear reactors are attractive because they can operate with used fuel from light water nuclear reactors, thus reducing the contained potential energy in spent nuclear reactor fuel.
-The spent CANDU fuel can then be converted into fuel for liquid sodium cooled fast neutron reactors.
-The fast neutron reactor fuel can be repeatedly recycled to consume all of the available U-238.

 A major advantage of fission power over fusion power is that the parasitic power needed to operate a fission power plant is much less than the corresponding parasitic power needed to operate a fusion reactor with the same net electricity output.
 The lower parasitic electrical consumption of a fission power plant as compared to a fusion power plant substantially reduces both the capital cost and the cooling requirement per kWh of net plant electricity output.

-However, a disadvantage of fission as compared to fusion is that the fission products continue to emit decay heat long after the chain reaction is turned off.
+However, a disadvantage of fission as compared to fusion is that the fission products continue to emit significant decay heat for months after the chain reaction is turned off.
 This unwanted fission product decay heat is orders of magnitude greater than the corresponding fusion product decay heat.
-The fission product decay heat has led to serious Loss of Coolant Accidents (LOCA), such as occurred at Chernobyl, Ukrane in 1986 and at Fukushima Daiichi, Japan in 2011.
+The fission product decay heat has led to serious Loss of Coolant Accidents (LOCA), such as occurred at Fukushima Daiichi, Japan in 2011.

 When a fission fuel bundle is no longer useful for electricity generation, it is removed from the nuclear reactor but absent fission product extraction and fuel recycling it continues to emit fission product decay heat and dangerous ionizing radiation for about 400,000 years.
 Hence fusion is far safer than water moderated fission in terms of the consequences of a Loss Of Coolant Accident (LOCA).

-In summary, due to lack of He-3 on Earth this author believes that fission with fuel recycling is presently much more practical than fusion for central electricity generation.
+In summary, due to lack of He-3 on Earth this author believes that fission in Fast Neutron Reactors (FNRs) with fuel recycling is presently much more practical than fusion for sustainable and dependable electricity generation.